Dumpofdeath/captainvtol_kmry/README.md

 The AI-generated KMRY had several issues, such as missing buildings, mountainous taxiways, and a general lack of life.
 As such, I decided to make my own take on it for use in MSFS.

 This airport is free to use and always will be, no matter what additional edits I make.
 If you use this airport in a stream or other creative media, all I ask is to receive credit for the airport.
+Please do NOT upload elsewhere without my permission.
+In order to ensure that people get the best quality freeware, I'm handling releases in a very particular way to ensure that it's easiest for me to manage hotfixes.
+Once a period of time has past (a day or two), I'll begin uploading to other sites.

 Current version: v1.0
 Image previews here: https://imgur.com/a/M4NDIwh